quisquous/cactbot/docs/OopsyraidsyGuide.md

 * `name` is an optional full player name to list as this mistake happening to.
 This will prepend their name in the live list.
 * `blame` is an optional full player name (or array of full player names) to blame for this mistake.
 If `name` is not specified, then the `name` will be the `blame` player.
 * `text` is an optional reason for the mistake.
 It will be prepended by the blamed player's short name (if it exists).
-* `fullText` if it exists will be the entire text of the line, regardless of who is blamed.

 This will print ":no_entry_sign: Latke: Dynamo" in the live log.

 ```javascript